rewardops/javascript-filter-parser/README.md

 npm install -g nearley
 ```

+There are a few example grammar files provided in the folder `src/grammar/examples`.
+Going through these might give the reader an understanding of the grammar syntax and the grammar examples also include instructions on how to test them.

 ### Compiling the Grammar to generate the parser

 The main file containing the grammar rules are stored in `src/grammar/main.ne`.
 Whenever the file is updated, you need to compile it to generate the parser js file.
 To do this run: